Chen Zhi (businessman)

-Chen Zhi (ចេន ហ្ស៊ី, 陈志, born December 16, 1987) also known as Vincent, is a Cambodian businessman of Chinese descent and the chairman of the Prince Group.
-In October 2025, he was sanctioned by the US and UK governments for his involvement in the Prince Group transnational criminal organization case.
+Chen Zhi (ចេន ហ្ស៊ី, 陈志, born 16 December 1987), also known as Vincent Chen Zhi, is a Chinese-Cambodian convicted criminal, businessman and the chairman of the Prince Group.
+In October 2025, he was sanctioned by the US and UK governments for his involvement in the Prince Group transnational criminal organization case, alleging the group's leadership in multiple cryptocurrency scheme operations that defrauded several billions in US dollars.

 Early life

 Chen Zhi was born into an ordinary family in Xiao'ao Town, Lianjiang County, Fuzhou, Fujian Province, China.
 He has an older brother who later went to Cambodia with him.
-His academic performance was mediocre, and he dropped out of school before finishing junior high.
-He started his own business by opening a "small internet cafe" in Fuzhou, the capital of Fujian province.
+His academic performance was mediocre, and he dropped out of school before finishing middle school.
+He started his own business by opening a "small internet cafe" in Fuzhou.
 A few years later, he left his hometown and went to Shanghai to make a living.
-Around the 2000s, the online game The Legend of Mir 2 was very popular in China.
-He assembled a team to set up a private server for the game and amassed his first fortune.
+Around the 2000s, Chen assembled a team to set up a private server for the MMORPG The Legend of Mir 2 and amassed his first fortune.